-So how does it work?
-By using Docker and something called Dockerfiles, you can create custom images that can be deployed anywhere containers are able to run.
+So how does Docker solve this problem?
+By using something called Dockerfiles, you can create custom images that can be deployed anywhere containers are able to run.
 The Docker images contain everything the application needs to run successfully—from environment variables and security settings to the actual version of the server and framework.

-If you're new to Dockerfiles, you can think of them as being similar to a recipe for a layered cake.
-You first instruct Docker to bundle all the “ingredients,” such as your code, framework, server, settings, environment variables and configuration.
+Think of Dockerfiles as being similar to a recipe for a layered cake.
+You instruct Docker to bundle all the “ingredients,” such as your code, framework, server, settings, environment variables and configuration.
 You then use Docker to “bake” the ingredients, and out comes an image.
-From there the image can be pushed to different locations, such as a local machine, on-prem server or the cloud.
+From there the image can be pushed to different locations, such as a local machine, on-prem server, or the cloud.

 Microsoft provides several ASP.NET Core images (off-the-shelf cake recipes with all the ingredients included) that can help get you started using containers for development or production.
 With these as your base, you can take the image they provide and build on top of it to create a custom image.
 Let's examine this more by first taking a look at some of the ASP.NET Core images Microsoft provides.

 Accessing the Microsoft ASP.NET Core images

 To get started using Microsoft ASP.NET Core images, you’ll need to pull from a registry such as Docker Hub or Microsoft’s Container Registry.
 As mentioned earlier, you can think of these images as a cake recipe with all of the necessary ingredients included.
 It will serve as the foundation for your image, and then all of the custom functionality you add goes on top of the base image.